How to remove tough tree stumps and roots

 Making the removal of the stump an altogether easier task starts when the tree is felled.
 Whether you're doing this part yourself or employing a contractor, ensure that the trunk is cut as close to the ground as possible.

-Smaller stumps can of course be removed by digging, roots and all, but for tougher specimens you have two main options: using specialist machinery to grind the stump to sawdust then and there, or using a product that will kill off regrowth or help to speed up the natural process of decomposition.
+Smaller stumps can, of course, be removed by digging, roots and all, but for tougher specimens, you have two main options: using specialist machinery to grind the stump to sawdust then and there, or using a product that will kill off regrowth or help to speed up the natural process of decomposition.

-While some people recommend burning as a way to quickly remove a stump, this carries considerable risk - particularly in residential areas or dry climates - and is definitely best left to the professionals.
+While some people recommend burning as a way to quickly remove a stump, this carries a considerable risk - particularly in residential areas or dry climates - and is definitely best left to the professionals.